9 including mother, child killed in road accidents

 The deceased were identified as Md Absar, 40, of Padua area of Lohagara; Jubayer, 25, of Chunti area and Md Jahed, 27, Rangunia thana.

-In Kishoreganj, two bikers were killed and one was injured in a road crash at All Weather Road in Mithamoin upazila this afternoon.
+In Kishoreganj, two bikers were killed and one was injured in a road crash at All Weather Road in Mithamoin upazila in the noon.

 The victims were identified as Yasin Mia, 25, and Amir Hossain, 20, according to police.